-Now that we’ve talked about both sealed vs ported subwoofer box, and the vastly different ways they cover low frequencies, it’s time to decide which one is better; they both clearly work and have their pros and cons – they can significantly improve the quality and efficiency of any sound system and each have their own advantages to consider.
+Now that we’ve talked about both sealed vs. ported subwoofer box, and the vastly different ways they cover low frequencies, it’s time to decide which one is better; they both clearly work and have their pros and cons – they can significantly improve the quality and efficiency of any sound system, and each has their own advantages to consider.

-Having said that, a ported box offers a much more loudness than a sealed box due to the fact that porting dramatically increases system output at the vent’s resonant frequency, which significantly extends the sensitivity of the sub and allows for substantially big bass beats.
+Having said that, a ported box offers much more loudness than a sealed box since porting dramatically increases system output at the vent’s resonant frequency, which significantly extends the sensitivity of the sub and allows for substantially big bass beats.

-However, there are some exceptions to this generic rule of thumb.
-Ultimately, and to put in plainly,we believe the quality of sound is far more a matter of good engineering and choosing the right tool for the job rather than a question of sealed vs ported. (as sealed box can be loud, and a ported box can also be tweaked to sound as good as possible).
+However, there are some exceptions to this general rule of thumb.
+Ultimately, and to put it plainly, we believe the quality of sound is far more a matter of good engineering and choosing the right tool for the job rather than a question of sealed vs. ported.
+Likes a sealed box can be loud, and a ported box can also be tweaked to sound as good as possible).